Jamie Borwick, 5th Baron Borwick: Early life

-Jamie Borwick was born on 7 March 1955.
-He was educated at Sandroyd School and Eton College.
+Borwick was born on 7 March 1955 as the elder son of the Hon.
+Robin Borwick (1927–2003) and the Hon.
+Patricia née McAlpine (1927–2009) (only daughter of Lord McAlpine of Moffatt).
+He was educated at Sandroyd School then Eton College.

+He succeeded to the family barony and baronetcy in 2007, upon the death of his uncle, the 4th Baron Borwick, MC.

 Career

-Borwick became Chief Executive (from 1987 to 2001) of Manganese Bronze Holdings plc, best known for making London Taxis, and then Chairman until 2003.
+Borwick became Chief Executive (from 1987 to 2001) of Manganese Bronze Holdings plc, best known for making London Taxis, and then chairman until 2003.

 Borwick was founder and owner of electric truck producer Modec in Coventry in 2004.
 The company entered administration in March 2011 with debts of over £40m.
 He was Chairman of Route2Mobility Ltd, funding wheelchairs and scooters for disabled people as part of the UK's Motability scheme, until October 2010.
-He was also a Deputy Chairman of the board of British Low Carbon Vehicle Partnership.
+He was also a deputy chairman of the board of British Low Carbon Vehicle Partnership.

-His other business appointments include as Chairman of Countryside Properties (Bicester) Ltd, and Chairman of Federated Trust Corporation Ltd. He was a non-executive Director of Hansa Trust plc from 1984 until 2012.
+Lord Borwick's other business appointments include as Chairman of Countryside Properties (Bicester) Ltd, and Chairman of Federated Trust Corporation Ltd. He was a non-executive Director of Hansa Trust plc from 1984 until 2012.

-On 16 July 2013, Lord Borwick was elected to sit in the House of Lords at a hereditary peers by-election in replacement of the late Lord Reay; he sits on the Conservative benches.
+Elected in the hereditary peers by-election of 16 July 2013, replacing the late Lord Reay, Lord Borwick sits on the Conservative benches in the House of Lords.

 Philanthropy

-Borwick is a Trustee of the Royal Brompton and Harefield Hospitals Charity, having retired from the British Lung Foundation after 2 terms of 6 years as Trustee.
+Lord Borwick is a Trustee of the Royal Brompton and Harefield Hospitals Charity, having retired from the British Lung Foundation after 2 terms of 6 years as Trustee.

 Personal life

-Borwick married Victoria Poore in 1981, who is a former Conservative London Assembly Member and Deputy Mayor of London, and, from 2015 to 2017, MP for Kensington; they have three sons and a daughter.
-One of their sons is Thomas Borwick, a digital media strategist for the Conservative Party and the Vote Leave campaign.
+In 1981, Borwick married Victoria Poore, later a Conservative member of parliament, London Assembly Member, and Deputy Mayor of London.
+They have three sons and a daughter:

+Their eldest son, the Hon.
+Edwin Borwick, is heir apparent to the family titles and their second son, the Hon.
+Thomas Borwick, is the Conservative Party digital media strategist, who previously worked for Vote Leave.